J-Curve: Dying and Rising with Jesus in Everyday Life

 I’ve always been perplexed by verses like 2 Corinthians 1:5: “For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.”
 And this one too: “In my flesh I am filling up what is lacking in Christ’s afflictions for the sake of his body, that is, the church” (Colossians 1:24).

 Sure, Paul suffered a lot.
 But how could he say that he shared abundantly in Christ’s sufferings?
 And how can he say that there’s anything lacking in Christ’s afflictions?
-Jesus’ sufferings at the cross seem to exist at another level, and it sounds shocking to say that we can share in them or fill up what’s lacking.
+Jesus’ sufferings on the cross are profound, and it's surprising to suggest that we can share in them or contribute to what is lacking.

 According to Paul Miller in his book J-Curve: Dying and Rising with Jesus in Everyday Life, we’re meant to live out Jesus’ pattern of dying and rising.
 The shape of the J is the shape of Jesus’ life and ours: we first go down into death, and then up into resurrection.
 “The J-Curve is the shape of the normal Christian life,” he writes.
 “Our lives mirror Jesus’s” Jesus’ death was different than ours: his atoned for our sins.
 But we’re called to follow the same pattern.”